Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Abstract

 \section{Abstract}

 Self-Supervised Learning (SSL) methods such as VICReg, Barlow Twins or W-MSE avoid collapse of their joint embedding architectures by constraining or regularizing the covariance matrix of their projector's output.
 This study highlights important properties of such strategy, which we coin Variance-Covariance regularization (VCReg).
-More precisely, we show that {\em VCReg enforces pairwise independence between the features of the learned representation}.
+More precisely, we show that {\em VCReg combined to a MLP projector enforces pairwise independence between the features of the learned representation}.
 This result emerges by bridging VCReg applied on the projector's output to kernel independence criteria applied on the projector's input.
-This provides the first theoretical motivations and explanations of VCReg.
-We empirically validate our findings where (i) we put in evidence which projector's characteristics favor pairwise independence, (ii) we use these findings to obtain nontrivial performance gains for VICReg, (iii) we demonstrate that the scope of VCReg goes beyond SSL by using it to solve Independent Component Analysis.
-We hope that our findings will support the adoption of VCReg in SSL and beyond.
+We empirically validate our findings where (i) we put in evidence which projector's characteristics favor pairwise independence, (ii) we demonstrate pairwise independence to be beneficial for out-of-domain generalization, (iii) we demonstrate that the scope of VCReg goes beyond SSL by using it to solve Independent Component Analysis.
+This provides the first theoretical motivation and explanation of MLP projectors in SSL.